3 Myths About Bisexuality, Debunked by Science

 Posted May 22, 2014

-But most important, bisexuality tends to be quite misunderstood.
+But most importantly, bisexuality tends to be quite misunderstood.

 Myths and stereotypes about bisexuality abound, some even contradicting one another.
 Straight and LGBT people alike can hold such stereotypes, compounding the difficulties bisexual people can have fitting in.
 Luckily, an increasing number of researchers have been producing research improving our understanding of bisexuality.